tezos/tezos-mirror/docs/user/mockup.rst

 :ref:`sandboxed node<sandboxed-mode>` needs a node running.
 This page describes the *mockup* mode, a mode that works without connecting to a node.
 For the moment, its features are more limited than the default mode.
-In this page, we describe the mockup mode.

 In mockup mode, the client uses some dummy values for initial parameters that are usually gathered from a node, such as the head of the chain or the network identifier.
-Then the mockup client simulates activation from genesis and run implementations of the RPCs itself.
+Then the mockup client simulates activation from genesis and runs local implementations of the RPCs itself.

 The mockup mode can either use a volatile, in-memory environment or work on a persistent state when ``--base-dir`` is specified at creation.

 In the current state the mockup mode can:

-* typecheck, serialize, sign and evaluate a contract; without a node.
+* typecheck, serialize, sign and evaluate a contract -- without a node.
   These features do not require a persistent state.
 * perform transactions, originations, contract calls in a purely local fashion;
   mimicking the sandboxed mode but without a node.
 These features require a persistent state.

-For beginners, we recommend always using the persistent state, for simplicity.
+We recommend that beginners *always* use the persistent state, for simplicity.

 Run a mockup client with persistent state
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~